Plant

 Most likely, this means harvesting their basil by May or June.
 As it regrows quickly, harvest will likely take place shortly thereafter and continue growing up until frost kills it off.

-Pruning basil
+Pruning Basil:

 Pruning basil is similar to harvesting it; you’ll need sharp shears and something suitable to store your freshly pruned basil stems until later.